zacjmurphy/DarkRefined/README.md

 <details>
   <summary>4️⃣ - <i>How do I report bugs/issues?</i></summary>

-First check [here](https://github.com/lscambo13/ElegantFin/issues?q=) whether a similar issue has been reported already.
+- First check [here](https://github.com/lscambo13/ElegantFin/issues?q=) whether a similar issue has been reported already.
 If it exists, upvote and comment there to let me know.
-Alternatively, create a new issue [here](https://github.com/lscambo13/ElegantFin/issues/new) and include the following information:
+- Alternatively, create a new issue [here](https://github.com/lscambo13/ElegantFin/issues/new)
-- [A] Problem description,
-- [B] ElegantFin version,
-- [C] Jellyfin client's platform and version,
-- [D] Client's resolution, and
-- [E] any accompanying screenshot.

 </details>